 Get exclusive member benefits & effect social change.
 Join Today

-Vomiting is a forceful discharge of stomach contents.
-Vomiting can be a one-time event linked to something that doesn’t settle right in the stomach.
-Recurrent vomiting may be attributed to numerous underlying medical conditions.
-Frequent vomiting may also lead to dehydration.
-This is a potentially deadly condition when left untreated.
+Vomiting, or throwing up, is a forceful discharge of stomach contents.
+It can be a one-time event linked to something that doesn’t settle right in the stomach.
+Recurrent vomiting may be cause by underlying medical conditions.
+Frequent vomiting may also lead to dehydration, which can be deadly if left untreated.

 Vomiting is common.
-Eating too much food or alcohol can make a person throw up.
+Eating too much food or drinking too much alcohol can make a person throw up.
 This generally isn’t a cause for concern.
-Vomiting itself is not a condition, but rather a symptom of other conditions.
-Some common causes of this symptom include:
+Vomiting itself is not a condition.
+It’s a symptom of other conditions.
+Some of these conditions include:

 Frequent vomiting not related to any of these causes may be a symptom of cyclic vomiting syndrome.
-This condition is characterized by vomiting for up to 10 days at a time.
+This condition is characterized by vomiting for up to 10 days.
 It is usually coupled with nausea and extreme lack of energy.
 It mainly occurs during childhood.

-While vomiting is a common symptom, certain conditions warrant emergency medical attention.
-A doctor should be sought immediately if a person:
+Vomiting is a common symptom but it can sometimes warrant emergency medical attention.
+You should go to the doctor immediately if a person:

 Blood in the vomit is another reason to call emergency services.
-Also called hematemesis, vomiting blood refers to a situation in which a patient:
+Vomiting blood is also known as hematemesis.
+Hematemesis refers to a situation in which a patient:

-Throwing up small amounts of blood is not hematemesis.
 Vomiting blood is often caused by ulcers, ruptured blood vessels, and stomach bleeding.
 It can also be caused by some forms of cancer.
 This condition is often accompanied by dizziness.
-A person who vomits blood should call a doctor immediately.
+A person who vomits blood should call a doctor immediately or go to the nearest emergency department.

-Dehydration is the most common vomiting related complication.
-When you throw up, your stomach not only expels food, you also lose fluids.
+Dehydration is the most common complication related to vomiting.
+Vomiting causes your stomach to expel not only food but fluids, too.
 Dehydration can cause:

 This complication is especially serious in infants and young children who vomit.
-This is because younger children have less fluid to sustain themselves due to smaller body mass.
+This is because younger children have smaller body mass and thus have less fluid to sustain themselves.
 Parents whose children show symptoms of dehydration should talk to a pediatrician immediately.

 Malnutrition is another complication of vomiting.
-Failure to keep down solid foods causes the body to gradually lose nutrients.
-People experiencing excessive fatigue and weakness related to frequent vomiting should seek medical attention.
+Failure to keep down solid foods causes the body to lose nutrients.
+People experiencing excessive fatigue and weakness related to frequent vomiting should also seek medical attention.

 Dietary changes can also help recurrent vomiting.
 These are especially helpful for morning sickness.
 Foods that help to alleviate vomiting include:

 Treatment plans are the best course of action for related medical conditions.
-Triggers of vomiting can vary between patients.
+Vomiting triggers can vary between patients.
 These may include:

 Adopting better lifestyle habits can help prevent vomiting episodes.
-While the occasional flu virus cannot be avoided, knowing how to treat recurrent vomiting can help a person avoid further health complications.
+It’s difficult to entirely avoid viruses that cause vomiting, but you can reduce your chances of getting a virus by exercising good hygiene, like regular hand washing.
+Knowing how to treat recurrent vomiting can help you avoid further complications.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.